CERVICAL AND LUMBAR SPINE DISEASES

-The spinal cord is protected by the bones of the spine as it travels from the brain out to the arms and legs.
+The spinal cord is protected by the bones of the spine as it travels from the brain to lower back , with number of spinal nerve travelling across the spine to reach arms n legs .

 To exit from the bony tunnel of the spine itself, the spinal nerves travel through holes in the bones which are separated by discs or shock absorbers.
-If these nerves are squashed or pinched, this can cause pain, numbness, weakness or loss of function in the limbs.
+If these nerves are squashed or pinched, this can cause pain, numbness, weakness or loss of function in the limbs ( sciatica).

 There are many bones running up and down the spine, each separated by a jelly like core and tough outer fibrous structure called a disc.

-The nerves travel to the left and right of the spine through a space called an intervertebral foramen.
-Either these nerves or the spine itself can be compressed by either further growth of bone, instability of the bone, or bulging or bursting of the disc and jelly substance.
+The nerves travel to the left and right of the spine through a space called an inter vertebral foramen.
+Either these nerves or the spine itself can be compressed by either further growth of bone, instability of the bone, or bulging or bursting of the disc ( disc prolapse ).

 The symptoms to be particularly aware of are:

-- Weakness and numbness in the legs or feet.
+- Weakness and numbness in arms or hand / legs or feet.

 - Balance problems.